marylandCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What is an Annulment in Maryland?

-An annulment declares a marriage as void due to grounds unrecognizable under the law.
-These grounds include marriage between persons who are related by blood.
-For example, marriages between a person and the grandparents, parents, child, sibling, grandchild, stepparent, stepchild, or other relations.
-Other acceptable reasons include marriage under threat or duress, marriage by fraud, a lack of the mental capacity to enter a marriage contract at the time of the marriage, and illegitimacy of the officiating authority at the marriage.
+An annulment declares a marriage void based on legal grounds, including marriage between persons who are related by blood.
+For example, marriages between a person and their grandparents, parents, child, sibling, grandchild, stepparent, stepchild, or other relations.
+Other acceptable reasons include marriage under threat or duress, marriage by fraud, a lack of mental capacity to enter a marriage contract at the time of the marriage, and illegitimacy of the officiating authority at the marriage.
 If the court grants the annulment, both spouses are considered in the eyes of the law to have never been married to each other.

-The Office of the Clerk of the Circuit Court at which the annulment was granted and the Division of Vital Records of the Maryland Department of Health (MDH) maintain annulment records.
-The Division of Vital Records cannot provide a certified copy of an annulment record but can only provide verifications of annulment.
-To obtain a certified copy of an annulment record, parties can visit the clerk’s office at the Circuit Court that handled the annulment case.
-Annulment records are confidential in Maryland and are obtainable by the spouses on the record, an authorized representative of either spouse or the attorney representing either spouse.
-Requestors are to submit proof of identification before the clerk to access the document.
+The Office of the Clerk of the Circuit Court at which the annulment was granted, and the Division of Vital Records of the Maryland Department of Health (MDH) typically maintain annulment records.
+The Division of Vital Records does not provide a certified copy of an annulment record, but may offer verifications of annulment.
+To obtain a certified copy of an annulment record, parties may visit the clerk’s office at the Circuit Court that handled the annulment case.
+Annulment records are confidential in Maryland and are obtainable by the spouses on the record, an authorized representative of either spouse, or the attorney representing either spouse.
+Requestors are required to submit proof of identification to the clerk to access the document.

 Annulment vs Divorce in Maryland

-Annulment and absolute divorce serve a function of terminating a marriage but in different ways.
-An absolute divorce ends a marriage by releasing both spouses from the commitments of the marriage, while an annulment denounces a marriage as not valid by court order.
+Annulment and absolute divorce serve to terminate a marriage, but in different ways.
+An absolute divorce ends a marriage by releasing both spouses from their commitments, while an annulment denounces a marriage as not valid by court order.
 The spouses whose marriage is terminated by a divorce are recognized as being previously married.
 However, persons with an annulled marriage are considered to have never been married to each other.

-An annulment process starts by filing a Complaint for Annulment in the circuit court by either spouses or a third party.
-A court will schedule a hearing to hear testimony to justify why the annulment.
+An annulment process starts by filing a Complaint for Annulment in the circuit court by either spouse or a third party.
+A court will schedule a hearing to hear testimony to justify the annulment.
 The justification has to be based on one or more of the provisions of Maryland law, which states the conditions that make a marriage voidable.
-If the court can sufficiently establish a valid reason for annulling a marriage, an annulment may be granted.
-An annulment can stretch into a long legal process if a marriage has minor children or assets to be considered.
+An annulment may be granted if the court can sufficiently establish a valid reason for annulling a marriage.
+An annulment can stretch into a lengthy legal process if a marriage has minor children or assets to be considered.

 Is an Annulment Cheaper Than Divorce In Maryland?

-An annulment in Maryland is often less draining than a divorce financially.
-An annulment can become more expensive than a divorce if the annulment has to address matters such as the wellbeing of a child from the marriage and the division of assets between the spouses.
-The involvement of attorneys can also raise an annulment cost compared to the cost of an uncontested divorce resolved without involving attorneys.
+An annulment in Maryland is often less financially draining than a divorce.
+However, an annulment can become more expensive if it has to address matters such as the well-being of a child from the marriage and the division of assets between the spouses.
+The involvement of attorneys can also raise the annulment cost compared to the cost of an uncontested divorce resolved without involving attorneys.

 What is an Uncontested Divorce in Maryland?